bioteam/protcast/README.md

 `load_ontology()`.

 ### Ontology
-The GO terms are generated from parsing an `.obo` file and the following data is obtained:

-- GO term id
-- GO term namespaces: biological process (BP), cellular component (CC), molecular funcion (MF)
-- GO term parents and children
-- GO term is obsolete.
+GO file parsing is done by the [goatools](https://github.com/tanghaibao/goatools) package.

 ## Parsing SwissProt

-`preprocessing/parse_swissprot.py` takes a GO ontology file and a Swissprot database file and returns the proteins, the GO terms that are not found in Swissprot, and the protein accessions (ids).
+`preprocessing/parse_swissprot.py` takes a GO ontology file and a Swissprot database file and returns the proteins, the GO terms that are not found in Swissprot, and the protein accessions.
 For example:

 ```
 python3 preprocessing/parse_swissprot.py \